IB Careers Programme

 What are the broad aims for all students in these two years?

 We aim for students to have a balance of depth, in subjects they choose to study intensively, and breadth, of understanding a wide range of learning areas.
 During these two years students should discover their strengths and build on them.
 They should find out what their passions and interests are and find paths to pursue them.
-Students should develop the skills they have begun to acquire in all subjects in the early years.
-They should be able to take some subjects through to a significant level of depth of understanding.
+They should be able to take some subjects through to a significant level of understanding.
 They should be able to try a wide range of different areas of study.
 By the end of the middle school, students should be well placed to make informed choices for the next phase of their education based on their strengths, skills, interests, passions and learning styles.
 We aim for students to enjoy the experience of school for its own sake and because students perform better in a climate of enjoyment.
-We also aim to blend the academic curriculum with co-curricular life.

 How and when are choices made?

 Final choices for Year 11 are made in January of Year 11.
-Students however will be immersed in an established programme of guidance and support throughout their Year 11.
-The student is at the centre of the process which is overseen by the tutor/house staff.
-There is a careers based pastoral programme in Year’s 10 and 11 that includes Naviance self-assessments carried out in conjunction with the Higher Education Department.
+There is a careers-based pastoral programme in Years 10 and 11 that includes Naviance self-assessments carried out in conjunction with the Higher Education Department, which helps to guide and support students.
 In the winter term of Year 11 there is a dedicated Options Afternoon for students and parents.
-As well as providing an overview of the Options process there is a chance to speak to subject teachers about individual subject choices.
-The Higher Education department also provide a general talk to the students before the Preliminary Round choices are made in December of Year 11.
+As well as providing an overview of the Options process, there is a chance to speak to subject teachers about individual subject choices.

 Please note: Preliminary round options are not final.
 They do inform timetabling and staffing therefore a lack of interest in a certain course could lead to it not running.
 Any change requests made after the final round in January will be subject to availability.